 Sport, health and exercise

-The Sport, Health and Exercise Research Group carries out innovative research in the following five areas:
+The Sport, Health and Exercise Research Group carries out innovative research in the following 5 areas:

-Sport, Health and Exercise took in its first cohort of twenty sport and exercise science students back in 1999, followed a year later with the first sports therapy cohort, and in 2004 with the sports studies programme.
+Sport, Health and Exercise took its first cohort of 20 sport and exercise science students in 1999, followed in 2000 with the first sports therapy cohort, and in 2004 with the sports studies programme.

 - An assessment of nutritional intake and metabolic characteristics within UK track and field athletes